ChrstphrHll/npc_gen/students/Robett Grell.md

 ---
 # Robett Grell
 ### Description
-- Dwarf Monk from Magmus Centerhold
+- Dwarf Monk from Aldercrown Empire
 - 6th year Assault student in Treskal
 - short straight dark red hair that's plain, Pale Brown eyes, and Dark Brown skin
 - Is Solitary and Impolite, and has Forgiveness as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes